-This course focuses on the development and application of knowledge underlying community health nursing practice, the use of critical thinking within the nursing process as applied to culturally diverse individuals, communities, aggregates, and populations.
-Community assessment strategies, and health promotion strategies at each level of prevention, the impact of health care policy on the health of the community, state, and nation will be incorporated.
-The influence of global health on international, national, state, and local health care policies and client communities will be explored.
+This course focuses on the development and application of knowledge underlying community health nursing practice, the use of critical thinking and creativity within the nursing process as applied to culturally diverse individuals, communities, aggregates, and populations.
+Community assessment strategies, and health promotion strategies at each level of prevention, the impact of health care policy, finance, and regulatory environments on the health of the community, state, and nation will be incorporated.
+The influence and trends of global health on international, national, state, and local health care policies and client communities will be explored.
 Prerequisite: NUR 320.
 Co-requisites: NUR 400, 402, 403.
 Fall.